symbolfigures/fields/README.md

 ## 2. Train the image generator

 The interested user can enroll in the course mentioned above to access the machine learning code.
-Until I meet success with my own modifications, the code won't be included here.
+My contributions are really just pre-processing and post-processing, so the code won't be included here.

-For those that have the code, I've included one trained image generator `256.checkpoint` that can be used for animation.
-The subfolder `dpi300_px512_2024-09-27/` idenitfies which image generator is being used.
-`$ ls train/web/dpi300_px512_2024-09-27`
+For those that have the code and want to try out the animation, you can download this pre-trained image generator ([256.checkpoint](s3://symbolfigures.io/thirdstudy/train/web_dpi300_px512_2024-09-27/256.checkpoint)) and place it in `train/web/dpi300_px512_2024-09-27/web_dpi300_px512_2024-09-27/`

 ### 2.1 Debug